Veryl Switzer

-Career
+Early life

+Switzer is from Nicodemus, Kansas.
+His third cousin is American sprinter Dale Alexander.

-In 1954, the Green Bay Packers used the 4th pick in the 1st round of the 1954 NFL Draft to sign Switzer out of Kansas State University where he played from 1951 to 1953.
+Switzer played football for Kansas State University from 1951 to 1953.
 He held the career punt return record at KSU until 1995 and scored the second longest punt return touchdown in school history (93 yards on Sept 19 1953, one of two he posted that year).
 His best year was 1953 when he led Kansas State in rushing with 558 yards, receiving with eight catches for 211 yards, scoring with eight touchdowns and 49 points, punt returns with a 31.0-yard average and kick returns with a 22.3-yard average.
 Switzer was invited to the 1954 East–West Shrine Game.

+Switzer was also an All-American jumper for the Kansas State Wildcats track and field team, finishing 3rd in the long jump at the 1982 NCAA Indoor Track and Field Championships and 2nd at the 1983 NCAA Indoor Track and Field Championships.

+Career

+In 1954, the Green Bay Packers used the 4th pick in the 1st round of the 1954 NFL draft to sign Switzer.
 Switzer went on to play for two seasons with the Packers before serving two years in the United States Air Force as a first lieutenant.
 His attempt to resume his NFL career was unsuccessful when he was released by the Packers in September 1958.
 He headed north to professional football in the Canadian Football League with the Calgary Stampeders in 1958 and was subsequently traded to the Montreal Alouettes in March 1959.
 He played two seasons with that team.